-1. Insert the Kit CD into the your PC.
-The CD is designed to automatically open an installation dialog (see Figure 3-3).
-If this does not automatically open, do manually open this by running the cyautorun.exe utility on the kit cd.
+Insert the kit CD/DVD into the your PC.
+The CD/DVD is designed to automatically open an installation dialog (see Figure 3-3).
+If it does not automatically open, manually open this by running cyautorun.exe on the kit CD/DVD.